-"Here is a heartfelt and unexpected love story from the streets of New York City by first-time writer-director Danielle Lessovitz, a film-maker interested in intimacy; she gets her camera in close to faces and bodies.
-Fresh off the bus from Pittsburgh and mesmerizing eves add not only to the allure but also toughness of Wye's character.
+"Here is a heartfelt and unexpected love story from the streets of New York City by first-time writer-director Danielle Lessovitz, a film-maker interested in intimacy; she gets her camera in close to faces and bodies...

+Fresh off the bus from Pittsburgh is Paul [Fionn Whitehead]... who has naively trusted that his half-sister... will be there to take him in...
+A faintly sinister and predatory guy called Lee (McCaul Lombardi) saves Paul from being beaten up on the subway, and gets him a place in a hostel...
+Through the hostel, Paul makes the acquaintance of Wye, who is a dancer and part of New York's Kiki ballroom scene - a carnivalesque LGBT club culture that evolved from voguing.
+Paul is captivated by the beautiful and charismatic Wye, but unable to cope with his feelings when he grasps that she is transgender.
+(Wye is played with charisma and style by the transgender dancer and model Leyna Bloom.)...
+Soon Paul has to cope with feelings of worthlessness and selfloathing that run alongside his almost ecstatic sense of romance." - Peter Bradshaw, The Guardian and mesmerizing eyes add not only to the allure but also toughness of Wye's character.
 The physical chemistry between her and Paul radiates off the screen...
 Bloom's dancing, as well as the rest of the voguing cast, is fantastic...
-Lessovitz's film and casting decisions are steps in the right direction, leaving her audience with hope for the future of underrepresented BGITO voices in Cannes." - Lucy Wang, The Harvard Crimson
+Lessovitz's film and casting decisions are steps in the right direction, leaving her audience with hope for the future of underrepresented BGLTQ voices in Cannes." - Lucy Wang, The Harvard Crimson